-The NANO meter allows for one wired connection and this can be expanded by the use of the Expansion Adapter.
-It also uses a variety of other technologies, including Bluetooth, Infrared hints, information collected from the Streaming Meter and audio matching, to determine the source of viewing.
+The NANO meter is installed on each TV set to be monitored within panel households.
+It uses a variety of other technologies, including Bluetooth, infra-red technology, information collected from the Streaming Meter, and audio matching, to determine the source of viewing.